 It is located about 4 km south of Amagi Pass.

 Kawazu River flows from near Amagi pass toward southeast.

 And there are seven waterfalls within about 1.5 kilometers.

 There is a parking lot near the lowest waterfall "Oodaru", and a walking trail for visiting all waterfalls is set up along the river.

-It was completed in 1981 and the form is a spiral with two turns.
+To overcome the difference in height, the form is a spiral with two turns.

-The diameter is 80 meters, and the total length is 1,064 meters.
+The diameter is 80 meters and the height is 45 meters.

-From Kawazu station on Izukyu Line, about 25 minutes to Kawaza Nanadaru.
+From Kawazu station of Izukyu Line, about 25 minutes to Kawaza Nanadaru.